“We Fight for Chris”: Benefit for Pulaski family rocked by cancer to take place Saturday

 The benefit will feature raffles, baked goods, live music and lasagna dinners.

-After a family member made T-Shirts that say “We Fight for Chris,” people around town started wearing them, according to Chris, who said that even people he thought disliked him or that he hadn’t spoken to in ages reached out to see how the family is doing and if they could help.
+After a family member made T-shirts that say “We Fight for Chris,” people around town started wearing them.
+Chris said that even people he thought disliked him or that he hadn’t spoken to in ages reached out to see how the family is doing and asked if they could help.

-Through his diagnosis and resulting treatments, one thing that hasn’t seemed to change is Chris’ outlook on life.
+Through his diagnosis and resulting treatments, one thing that hasn’t seemed to change is Chris’s outlook on life.

 “He’s been in just great spirits through the whole thing and it just blows my mind how upbeat he’s been considering he’s sick, his father is sick and he just lost his grandfather,” Ms. Hull said.

-According to his cousin, when he was first going through his treatments, he was more worried about the kids in the hospital next to him who had been there longer than he had.
+According to Haylea Hull, when Chris was first going through his treatments, he was more worried about the kids in the hospital next to him who had been there longer than he had.
 Now, he is in constant disbelief over how his community has rallied to support his family.

 “The outpour has been unreal.
 I’m beyond grateful for everything that everyone’s doing, especially Haylea,” Chris said.
 “Obviously the cancer experience is rough, but I’m just making the best of it, going day by day.”